Tobias Thomas: Committees and functions

-Thomas is Vice Chair of the Austrian Council of Economic Advisors ("Productivity Board") and member of the Committee on Economic Policy as well as member of the Committee on Economic Systems and Institutional Economics of the German Economic Association ("Verein für Socialpolitik").
-In addition, Thomas is member of the Science Advisory Board of the Complexity Science Hub Vienna (CSH) and Research Affiliate at the Düsseldorf Institute for Competition Economics (DICE) of Heinrich Heine University Düsseldorf.
+Thomas has been involved in various academic and advisory bodies.
+He is Vice Chair of the Austrian Productivity Board, Austria's Council of Economic Advisors on competitiveness and productivity, and Member of the Austrian Competition Commission, which advises the Federal Ministry for Economy, Energy and Tourism (BMWET) and the Federal Competition Authority (BWB) and prepares opinions on merger proceedings.
+Furthermore, he is a member of the Committee on Economic Policy and the Committee on Economic Systems and Institutional Economics of the German Economic Association (Verein für Socialpolitik).
+In addition, Thomas is Research Affiliate at the Austrian Institute of Economic Research (WIFO) and at the Düsseldorf Institute for Competition Economics (DICE) of Heinrich Heine University Düsseldorf.

 Thomas served as Vice President of the Austrian Statistical Society (ÖSG, 2020-2024), scientific expert at the Austrian Pension Commission (2019-2023), which analyses the financial sustainability of the national pension system, and member of the Commission Future of Statistics (KomZS, 2022-2025) for the strategic planning of the German Federal Statistical Office (Destatis).
-In addition, Thomas was Research Fellow at the Center for Media, Data and Society (CMDS, 2018-2022) of the Central European University (CEU).
+In addition, Thomas was a member of the Science Advisory Board of the Complexity Science Hub Vienna (2021-2025) and a Research Fellow at the Center for Media, Data and Society (CMDS, 2018-2022) at the Central European University (CEU).